 Ticehurst Child and Adolescent Mental Health

-NEW CAMHS PICU - OPENING IN APRIL
+NEW CAMHS PICU

 The dedicated CAMHS pathway at Priory Hospital Ticehurst House provides a comprehensive inpatient specialist mental health service for young people aged from 13 up to 18 years, with a broad range of presentations such as early onset psychosis, emergent personality disorder and ASD with mental disorders.
 Treatment is provided via an acute ward and a new purpose-built psychiatric intensive care unit (PICU).